Jan. 11, 2025

 Oct.
 15, 2011

 I had very high hopes for iMessage.
 With the release of iOS 5, one of the big new features was iMessage, the ability to do Blackberry messenger style messaging on an iOS device.
-I had really hoped that this would be something like wifismsor the DeskSMSapp for Android.
+I had really hoped that this would be something like wifisms or the DeskSMS app for Android.
 At the very least I was hoping for iChat integration with iMessage.
-This didn’t happen.
-Don’t get me wrong, iMessage is still really cool.

 Oct.
 4, 2011

-I have recently enabledDuo Securityfor many of my personal services, and I can’t recommend them enough.
-Personal two factor authenticationis very useful and really powerful.
+I have recently enabledDuo Security for many of my personal services, and I can’t recommend them enough.
+Personal two factor authentication is very useful and really powerful.
 It works on my iPhone and I have yet to run into any real issues….except for one.
 I can’t use automation to scp or sftp anything anymore and keep my two factor auth working in a way I’m comfortable with.
 Enter ftps.
 FTP is a terrible, yet immensely useful protocol.

 Oct.
 4, 2011